IgorGrieder/TIL/node.js/corefundamentals.md

 ### Blocking calls

-We say we have a blocking call when a non JavaScript NodeJS code is being executed and it will not allow any other process to be executed until it finishes.
+We say we have a blocking call when a non JavaScript node.js code is being executed and it will not allow any other process to be executed until it finishes.
 This behavior pauses the execution of the `Event Loop` since it can't continue to execute any process.

 _Note_: High intense CPU performance process aren't considered blocking calls

-#### Example from the Node JS Documentation
+#### Example from the node.js Documentation

 ```JavaScript
 const fs = require('node:fs');